PolymeshAssociation/polymesh-tools/docs/operator/overview_detailed_guide.md

 ### Operator Node

-Operators provide critical services to the network and are expected to maintain nearly continuous uptime [^uptime].
+Operators provide critical services to the network and are expected to maintain nearly continuous uptime [1](#operator-node-notes).
 However, it is imperative that only one operator node is active per operator.
 If multiple operator nodes for a single operator do end up online at the same time, they may end up signing multiple conflicting blocks and will thus get penalized for equivocation (see definition at end of document).
 We recommend that you have a primary operator and a secondary one that acts as